epccs/parts_epccs/Docker.md

 Docker has been the recomended way to Install Inventree.
 These are some things that I needed to know to use Docker on Linux.

-## Create the docker group (if it doesn't exist)
+## Create the inventree user and add them to the wheel and docker group (if it doesn't exist)

-I find that running "docker container ls" without sudo results in a "permission denied" error.
+Running "docker container ls" without sudo results in a "permission denied" error.

 The Docker daemon runs as the root user and communicates through a Unix socket located at /var/run/docker.sock.
 By default, this socket is owned by the root user, limiting access to the root user or members of the docker group.